rostislav-matveev/FvwmPy/README.md

   Integer.

   Constants for setting logging level.
-For `fvwmpy.fvwmpy` and `fvwmpy.packet_reader` object or `fvwmpy.packet` class you can set `object.logger.setLevel(fvwmpy.L_DEBUG)` to see a lot of output from inner working of these objects.
+Instances of `fvwmpy.fvwmpy` and `fvwmpy._packet_queue` have their own loggers.
+Logging level can be set like this `object.logger.setLevel(fvwmpy.L_DEBUG)` to see a lot of output from inner working of these objects.
 See also `object.debug`,...,`object.critical` methods below.

 ### Exceptions